Fandry: Plot

 Back in the village, Jabya's family members comply as they are exploited and dehumanized by the villagers over and over again.
 A marriage proposal arrives for Jabya's sister and his father agrees to pay a ₹20,000 dowry to the groom's family, placing further financial stress on the family.
 He is eventually contracted to kill a pig that has been rampaging the village by its upper-caste members, who see it as a bad omen.
+Kachru is initially hesitant to catch the pig, but later agrees to.
 This requires the help of the whole family, deeply embarrassing Jabya as they have to chase the pig in front of his classmates, including Shalu.

 The embarrassment too much to bear, he hides in an alley, refusing to help his family.
 There, he finally spots the black sparrow, and his objective becomes clear: according to a local legend, it is believed that when the ash obtained by burning the black sparrow is sprinkled on someone, it hypnotizes them to fall in love with the person sprinkling it.
 The idea, however, is executed only in Jabya's dream—his father finds him and chases away the bird, then beats him publicly.

 In the film's climax, the family catches the pig as they are jeered at and harassed.
 In the procession following immediately, the taunts and insults towards Jabya intensify, including calling him "fandry", meaning pig in the Kaikadi language.
 Generally composed up to this point, he finally explodes in rage, dropping the pig and starting to throw rocks at his oppressors.
 In the final shot of the film, he throws a rock directly at the camera, subtly breaking the fourth wall.